johnbartkiw/mycroft-skill-iheartradio/README.md

 * "Play 80s Metal radio (on|with|using) I Heart Radio"
 * "Play 70s Country internet radio (on|with|using) I Heart Radio"

 ## Examples (Old Intent.
-May be deprecated after full testing of common play framework)
+Will be deprecated after full testing of common play framework)
 * "Stream KEXP"
 * "Stream Jack FM Radio"
 * "Stream Jazz 24 internet radio"